JordanDBeaumont/Website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
-- Computational Linguistics
+- Obesity
-- Information Retrieval
+- Weight management
+- Non-invasive brain stimulation (NIBS)
+- Reward-driven (hedonic) appetite

 # Education to show in About widget
 education: